Adam-226/m4a-mp3/README.md

 | medium | 192kbps | Medium | Daily listening |
 | low | 128kbps | Small | Save space/Podcasts |

-## Notes

-- Output files will overwrite existing files with the same name
-- WAV files are much larger than MP3
-- Original .m4a files are not deleted

 ## License

 MIT License